 All incidents, including near misses, are reviewed to determine if they had the potential to be a serious injury or fatality.
 Altura is a small company and relies on contractors and consultants to execute the work required to advance the business objectives.
-To ensure safe operations Altura has implemented a specific contractor management software called ComplyWorks® to screen and monitor contractor safety and regulatory compliance performance based on predetermined standards that Altura has established so contractors are pre-approved to conduct work on our sites.
+To ensure safe operations, Altura utilizes contractor management software called ComplyWorks® to pre-approve and monitor contractor safety and regulatory compliance.